Do you love fishing? Do you love fishing at night even better?

 Hence, anchor your boat in such a way so that it will remain stationary, and does not swing or move much.

 But you don’t have to use a boat.
 Fishing off a jetty or from a lake edge is also a great way to use these underwater LED fishing lights.
+I like to use my neighbor’s pontoon jetty, as it’s sturdy and has a great platform to fish from.

-These green Led underwater lights are the ones that I have the most success with, the next color is blue.
+These green Led underwater lights are the ones that I have had the most success with, the next color is blue.

 Blue seems to work well for Plankton.
 I believe it mimics the color of a full moon.